tinymce/tinymce-docs/get-started-cloud/editor-and-features.md

 ## Integrating TinyMCE for the first time

-### Step 1: Embed your custom script tag into your webpage
+### Step 1: Embed the TinyMCE Cloud script tag into your webpage

 In order to load TinyMCE for the very first time, you need to embed the TinyMCE editor code into your application.
 This is done by adding the following script tag into your app, or in the case of a web page the `<head>` of the page: